flurischt/image_resize_service/README.md

-image_resize_service
+Image Service
 ========
-a flask based and google app engine compatible webapp to resize images. specify a project and some image dimensions (production.cfg), put your images into the source directory and then use "/img/image_name@dimension.extension" as image-src to get resized images. depending on your images you won't get images that exactly match the configured dimension but all images will fit into the bounding box.
+A flask based and google app engine compatible webapp to resize images.

 Requirements available in pip:
  - Pillow (or PIL on app engine)